What Is Skin Longevity? (And Why It’s Not Anti-Aging)

 Can skin longevity replace sunscreen?

-No. Internal support complements sunscreen; it does not block UV radiation the way UV filters do.
+No. Internal support can complement sunscreen, but it does not block UV radiation the way UV filters do.1

 Why does skin longevity require more than collagen?